jowharshamshiri/boxmux/docs/advanced-features.md

     - |
       echo "=== Large Content for Navigation Demo ===" for i in {1..100}; do
-        echo "Line $i: This is a very long line that extends beyond the panel width to demonstrate horizontal scrolling capabilities in BoxMux panels" done
+        echo "Line $i: This is a very long line that extends beyond the box width to demonstrate horizontal scrolling capabilities in BoxMux boxes" done
 ```